4 Ways to Get Your Kids to Eat Healthy

 If this is you, take a couple minutes and browse these four simple suggestions.

 Ah yes, breakfast.
-They most important meal of the day they say!
-Well it’s true.
+The most important meal of the day they say!
+Well, it’s true.
 Kids are skipping breakfast more now than they ever have in the past, for two reasons.
-First, we as parents have schedules so jammed they rival Smuckers Grape.
+First, we as parents have schedules that are very busy.
 Secondly, our kids are busier than ever, too.
 With the highly competitive and intense nature of sports and academia in our current school system, our kids now have activities before AND after school.
 But this only means eating breakfast is even more critical.
-Studies have shown links between breakfast eaters and better performance in school, better concentration throughout the entire school day, healthier weight, and less overall daily saturated fat intake than their non-breakfast eating counter parts.
+Studies have shown links between breakfast eaters and better performance in school, better concentration throughout the entire school day, healthier weight, and less overall daily saturated fat intake than their non-breakfast eating counterparts.

 This option works a little better with older children, but you can never start teaching and empowering your kids too early!
 Instead of making all the decisions for your children on healthy eating, why not teach them how to make healthy choices and read food labels for themselves?
 The sooner our kids start glancing at nutrition fact labels, the easier it will be for them to take this habit on into adulthood.
 If it is age appropriate, try a nutrition fact label scavenger hunt at the grocery store.
 For example, “Find a loaf of bread with at least 5g of fiber per serving.”